vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 The next is `2118it.bin`, which is the firmware for the controller.
 The final file is `mptsas2.rom` which is the BIOS bootload firmware.

-Throw these 3 files on a FAT32 thumbdrive and boot in to an EFI shell.
+Throw these 3 files on a FAT32 thumb drive and boot in to an EFI shell.

 Now, with this utility you don't just install new firmware overtop of the existing firmware.
 You have to delete the firmware first, then add the new one.